Online Safety

 At school we have a strict internet and e-safety policy and ensure that children are monitored at all times in their use of internet and access of online content, use firewalls and restrict access to unsuitable sites to protect them from exposure to possible threats.

 If you are a parent/carer and want to know more about keeping your child safe and ensure they are using internet and social networking responsibly at home you can access the Childnet Guide at http://www.childnet.com/resources/downloading/home .
-You can visit https://www.vpnmentor.com/blog/the-ultimate-parent-guide-for-child-internet/ for more advise.
+You can visit https://www.vpnmentor.com/blog/the-ultimate-parent-guide-for-child-internet/ for more advice.

 Open DNS